-We remain constructive on Global Bonds despite some volatility in yields.
-With more rate cuts to come, albeit potentially fewer than initially expected, the asset class is offering a unique opportunity to reduce overall portfolio risk and diversify away from DM equity while still offering positive real returns.
+We remain constructive on global bonds despite the volatility in yields over the quarter.
+The U.S. Federal Reserve has held rates steady, while maintaining its projection for two rate cuts later this year.
+In this context, the asset class presents a compelling opportunity to reduce overall portfolio risk and diversify away from developed market equities, all while continuing to offer positive real returns.

-We remained neutral on emerging market equity.
-Valuations remain attractive relative to developed markets.
-However, in a volatile market linked with heightened geopolitical risk, EM equities are vulnerable to 'flight to safety' moves.
-The unpredictable nature of a second Trump presidency is adding additional uncertainty to emerging markets.
+In a volatile market linked with heightened geopolitical risk, EM equities remain vulnerable to 'flight to safety' moves.
+The unpredictable nature of a second Trump presidency is adding further uncertainty to emerging markets.
+We remain neutral on emerging market equities.